Many of the things that go wrong for us are not the fault of ‘bad luck’ or ‘bad timing’. They are the result of our own actions.

 The sensory system of the human body has millions of receptors firing every second.
 By comparison to the information our senses take in, the amount that reaches our conscious mind is extremely limited and yet it significantly influences our experience of the world.
 With an understanding of NLP we can learn to control certain aspects of our conscious experience to lessen negative patterns and increase positive ones

-If you would like to know more about Self-Sabotage or NLP Coaching, comment or send me a message.
+If you would like to know more about Self-Sabotage or NLP Coaching contact us to discuss your needs.